tranngocminhhieu/metabase-query/README.md

 ![example-table.png](https://raw.githubusercontent.com/tranngocminhhieu/metabase-query/main/example-table.png)

+This package will help Data workers get data from [Metabase](https://www.metabase.com/) questions more easily and effectively.
+It only focuses on the [Card Query API](https://www.metabase.com/docs/latest/api/card#post-apicardcard-idqueryexport-format), [Dataset API](https://www.metabase.com/docs/latest/api/dataset#post-apidatasetexport-format) and does not include other Metabase APIs.

-This repository provides a Python package designed to simplify interactions with Metabase, allowing you to execute queries using URLs or SQL directly within your Python code.
-Whether you are working with saved questions, SQL queries, or need to filter large datasets across multiple queries, this package offers a streamlined and flexible approach to retrieving data from your Metabase instance.
+It is allowing you to execute queries using URLs or SQL directly within your Python code.
+Whether you are working with saved questions, SQL queries, or need to filter large datasets across multiple queries, this package offers a streamlined and flexible approach to retrieving data from your Metabase.
 With options for handling retries, connection limits, and custom filters, it’s built to handle complex querying needs with ease.

+## Features
+1. Get question data in any data format provided by Metabase (JSON, CSV, XLSX).
+2. Input question URL and Metabase Session.
+No need to provide parameters payload.
+3. JSON results have the same column sort order as the browser.
+4. Automatically check if Metabase session is available.
+5. Allow retry if an error occurs due to server slowdown.
+6. Allow entering multiple param values in bulk.
+7. Support both saved questions and unsaved questions.
+8. Support SQL query.

 ## Installation
 ```shell
 pip install --upgrade metabase-query